 This actor took one look and thought, “What the hell?”.

-Thankfully, the client didn’t expect actors to learn the entire text by heart.
-But we are left with the hurdle of reading from a text and maintaining a certain level of eye contact with the camera.
+Thankfully, the client was happy for actors to refer to the script.
+But this presents the challenge of reading from a text and maintaining eye contact with the camera.
 The casting directors want to see your face and eyes, not the top of your scalp.

 The answer was a quickly improvised pseudo auto-cue system using my laptop and a cordless mouse to scroll the text while seated facing the camera, which was placed just in front and to the side.